MicrosoftDocs/windows-itpro-docs/windows/manage/distribute-apps-to-your-employees-from-the-windows-store-for-business.md

 ---
 title: Distribute apps to your employees from the Windows Store for Business (Windows 10)
 description: Distribute apps to your employees from Windows Store for Business.
-You can assign apps to employees, or let employees install them from your private store. ms.assetid: E591497C-6DFA-49C1-8329-4670F2164E9E ms.prod: W10 ms.mktglfcycl: manage
+You can assign apps to employees or let employees install them from your private store.
+MSHAttr: PreferredLib /library
+ms.assetid: E591497C-6DFA-49C1-8329-4670F2164E9E
+ms.prod: W10
+ms.mktglfcycl: manage